prof-schacht/llm-localization/README.md

 <img src='assets/language-localization.png'></img>
 </div>

-> To identify language-selective units, we compare activations in response to sentences versus non-words, and isolate the units that exhibit the strongest sentence selectivity.
+To identify language-selective units, we compare activations in response to sentences versus non-words, and isolate the units that exhibit the strongest sentence selectivity.
 The same method is used in neuroscience to localize the human brain's language network.

-## Repository Structure

-Here’s a well-structured **Repository Structure** section for your ReadMe:

----

 ### Repository Structure